rotationsymmetry/rotationsymmetry.github.io/_posts/2015-06-16-spark-ec2-script.md

 comments: true
 categories: Spark
 ---
-Following up with my [previous post](/2015/06/15/aws-quick-start/) on preparing AWS for Spark Cluster, I will go over how to use Spark EC2 Script to launch a Spark Cluster in EC2
+Following up with my [previous post](/2015/06/15/aws-quick-start/) on preparing AWS for the Spark Cluster, I will go over how to use Spark EC2 Script to launch a Spark Cluster.

 <!-- more -->

 For a birdeye view, the Spark EC2 Script is python script that

-* launch the master and slave instances for your cluster.
+* launch the master and slave instances for your cluster
  * This is an AWS operation so the Spark EC2 script will need to authenticate with AWS programmatically by `Access Key ID` and `Secrete Access Key` of an AWS user.

-* Set up Hadoop and Spark in the instances.
+* Set up Hadoop and Spark in the instances
- * This is an operation inside the instances so the Spark EC2 script will need to `ssh` into the instance with `ssh` private key.
+ * This is an operation inside the instances so the Spark EC2 script will need to `ssh` into the instance with the `ssh` private key.

-Before we provide, let's assume you have done the following:
+Before we proceed, let's assume you have done the following:

 * Set up a user in IAM
 * Obtain the `Access Key ID` and `Secrete Access Key` for that user